-- · Repulsor vehicles have notched bases. - Repulsor vehicles can pivot. - Repulsor vehicles cannot perform the standby action or gain or spend standby tokens. - Repulsor vehicles may end a move with part of their base partially on terrain.

-- Repulsor vehicles may move onto or through impassable terrain and may place the movement tool overlapping impassable terrain when doing so. - Repulsor vehicles may be deployed in a position where some part of their base is hanging off a piece of terrain.
-A repulsor vehicle may not end a move or be placed in a position where the miniature would be physically unstable or fall over, or cause the angle of the miniature's base to be greater than 45°. - Repulsor vehicles can displace miniatures, but only at the end of a compulsory move. - Repulsor vehicles can be moved through and can move through other units but may not end moves overlapping other units. - · Repulsor vehicles can be in melee but cannot be engaged. - Repulsor vehicles do not block LOS, do not obscure miniatures, and do not provide cover. - During the Determine Number of Obscured Miniatures step, a repulsor vehicle miniature's silhouette must be at least 50% obscured to count as obscured.
-When determining the silhouette of a repulsor vehicle, create a cylinder above the base that begins at the lowest point of the miniature and extends to the top of the vehicle's hull-do not include things like antennas, weapons, the base, the clear plastic stand, or crew members when creating this cylinder.
+- · Repulsor vehicles have notched bases. - · Repulsor vehicles can pivot. - Repulsor vehicles cannot perform the standby action or gain or spend standby tokens. - Repulsor vehicles can end a move with part of their base partially overlapping terrain. - Repulsor vehicles may move onto or through impassable terrain and may place the movement tool overlapping impassable terrain when doing so. - A repulsor vehicle may not end a move or be placed in a position where the miniature would be physically unstable or fall over, or cause the angle of the miniature's base to be greater than 45°. - Repulsor vehicles can be in melee but cannot be engaged. - Repulsor vehicles do not block LOS, do not obscure miniatures, and do not provide cover. - When a repulsor vehicle is defending against a ranged attack, during the Apply Dodge and Cover step, it cannot be obscured and cannot have cover as a result of being obscured.